frank-shema/movie-app/README.md

 # React + Vite
 This is a simple app that helps in finding movies once u know the name of the movie or any word in the movie or u are interested in finding movies with various names

+Reminder:Click on the such button in order to search for the movies

 it is created in react pure css

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.